 Bless me with peace, angels of peace, angels of the Most High..."

 There is a fourth verse, that bids the angles to depart in peace.
 I didn't sing that one.

-Finally, I sang (the chorus of) Let It Be, which is, genuinely, the best shamanic song I know.
+Finally, I sang (the chorus of) Let It Be, which is, genuinely, the best shamanic song I know for settling restless spirits (and also restless children).
 If you don't know this song (which I don't even know how that could be) you're in for a treat.
 Go listen to it.
 Fun fact: "Mother Mary" in this song ISN'T Jesus's mom, it's Paul McCartney's mother, who died when he was a kid.
 Ereshkigal loves this song (as did my mother).